BenVillard/surfco/README.md

 # Download and Build

-The main file to run is "Contours2Surface.m".
+The main file to run is "SurFCo.m".